Tate blueshift and vanishing for Real oriented cohomology: Introduction

 The technical core of this work is concerned with proving Real oriented analogs of \eqref{Eqn3}-\eqref{MUEqn}.
-Our first key observation is that an analog of \eqref{Eqn3} holds for Real oriented cohomology theories if one replaces the (classical) Tate construction by its $C_2$-equivariant enrichment, the parametrized Tate construction \cite{Qui19b}\cite{QS19}.\footnote{This is the generalized Tate construction \cite{GM95} for the family $\cf$ of subgroups $H \subseteq \Sigma_2 \rtimes C_2$ with $H \cap \Sigma_2 = 1$.}
+Our first key observation is that an analog of \eqref{Eqn3} holds for Real oriented cohomology theories if one replaces the (classical) Tate construction by its $C_2$-equivariant enrichment, the parametrized Tate construction.

 \begin{thmx}[Theorem \ref{Thm:ParamTateCoeffs}] Let $\e$ be a Real oriented cohomology theory.
 Then there is an $RO(C_2)$-graded isomorphism

 where $|\bar{x}| = \rho$.
 Here, $\rho$ is the regular representation of $C_2$. \end{thmx}